carrafa/fourtrack/readme.md

 ### technology

 fourtrack is mean application.
 The server is built with express, mongo for the database, and angular for a front end framework.
-The audio playback and management is achieved using <a href="https://github.com/goldfire/howler.js">howlerjs<a>, an excellent javascript audio framework.
+The audio playback and management is achieved using <a href="https://github.com/goldfire/howler.js">howlerjs<a>, an excellent javascript audio library.

 <img src="/screenshots/screenshot01.png" style="width:100%">